Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 -   The <span>test-trans</span> program saves the trace for function *i* in file "trace.f*i*".
-These trace files are invaluable debugging tools that can help you understand exactly where the hits and misses for each transpose function are coming from.
+These trace files are invaluable debugging tools that can help to understand exactly where the hits and misses for each transpose function are coming from.
 To debug a particular function, simply run its trace through the reference simulator with the verbose option: